assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

     An attacker (active or passive) should not be able to retrieve the long-term public key of the client.
 Tracking of the client should be impossible.

+* **Repudiation**.
+    The protocol should *not* provide non-repudiation.
+On the contrary, repudiation should be guaranteed.

 * **Simple protocol**.
     It should be possible to implement in few lines of code.
     Should be auditable just like TweetNaCl.